A quick guide to Castle Crags State Park

 Typical Weather and best time to visit

-The weather can fluctuate in Castle Crags.
-In the winter, it can see snow and freezing conditions, while the summer months could reach triple digits.
+Castle Crags’s weather can fluctuate.
+In the Winter, it can see snow and freezing conditions, while in the summer, it could reach triple digits.
 Average highs in July and August are 94 degrees.

 The best time to visit is April through June and September through November.

 You only need a day or two to spend in Castle Crags State Park.
 While there are plenty of things to do, there are other great places (see below) that you should visit.
-Spreading out your time in different locations around Northern California will feed your adventure hunger.
+Spreading out your time in different locations around Northern California will feed your appetite for adventure.

 Things to do in Castle Crags State Park